thesacredmoocow/g14control-r2/README.md

   cpu_tdp:
     The tdp you want for the CPU expressed in mW, use `null` for default or numeric (45000 = 45W)
   boost:
-    Whether you want the CPU to boost above it's 3.0Ghz base clock speed, `true` or `false`
+    Whether you want the CPU to boost above it's 3.0Ghz base clock speed.
+0 for no boost, 2 for aggressive boost, 4 for efficient aggressive boost (reccommended)
   dgpu_enabled:
     Whether you want the dedicated NVIDIA GPU enabled (uses more power, need for graphics/games), `true`, `false`
   screen_hz: